Common Career Mistakes and How to Avoid Them

 Stagnation

-How Do You Stay Competitive?
+How Can You Keep Your Competitive?

-- Transferable Skill Set Development: Investing time into developing skills needed by other connected fields.
+- Transferable Skill Set Development: Investing time to develop capabilities required by other fields.

 Negativity

-Strategies for Refocusing Negativity
+Tips for Refocusing Negativity

-- Focus on sustainability: Consider how your you can contribute to sustainability through your work.
+- Concentrate on sustainability: Consider how your the work you do affects sustainability.

 Overcommitting Workload